repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 .. warning::

-    Use the API flow integration to your release process (CI/CD or Distribution Platform).
+    Use the API flow integration to the release process (CI/CD or Distribution Platform).

     Do not use "import targets" as a replacement for the standard procedure to